SivertGullbergHansen/Discord-Themes/README.md

 - Save the file to a known location *(Press Ctrl + S)*
 - Open Discord and locate **Settings > Themes** and press **Open Themes Folder**.
 - Move or Copy the downloaded .css-file to the directory opened by Discord.
+- To activate the theme, go back to discord in **Settings > Themes** and press the gray rounded button at the right side of your designated theme.

 ## Themes
 # Nord | Polar Night